eonist/eonist.github.io/_posts/2023-03-24-Swift-tricks.md

 ```

 ### 113: Using where in guards
+- Using where is the same as using comma, but can be more human readable.
+- Also a reminder to use where in other places. like for-loops.
+Which is easy to forget etc
 ```swift
 currentRequest?.getValue { [weak self] result in
   guard let user = result.okValue where result.errorValue == nil else {